 - Shoulder, ankle, wrist, elbow, and hip

-How Arthroscopy works
+How does Arthroscopy work?

 A primary tool of this surgery is the arthroscope, a small fiber-optic viewing instrument, which projects images onto a monitor, allowing the surgeon to look deep inside the joint.
 A camera is inserted into the joint through a small incision of about one centimeter.
 The arthroscopic surgery camera is attached to a fiber optic light source and shows a picture of the inside of the joint on a television monitor so the operating team is aware of the type of surgical procedure being conducted.
 The arthroscope can be placed and positioned within the joint to give detailed views of internal structures, providing surgeons with an excellent tool to examine, diagnosis and treat patients.

-Fluid is inserted into the joint to allow more maneuverability and to remove any debris.
+The fluid is inserted into the joint to allow more maneuverability and to remove any debris.
 The procedure is performed under anesthesia and the inside of the joint is examined for damaged tissue.
 One or more other incisions are made to insert specially designed instruments that can treat the underlying problem.
 For example, a shaver can be inserted to trim the edges of a cartilage tear.

-- The arthroscope is a small fiber-optic viewing instrument carrying a miniature lens, light source and video camera.
+- The arthroscope is a small fiber-optic viewing instrument carrying a miniature lens, light source, and video camera.

 - These petite 3-4 mm diameter surgical instruments used in arthroscopic surgery appear large when viewed through an arthroscope.